zombiemaker/exp-002-virtualbox-vagrant-microk8s/docs/basic-commands.md

         token: ZExoZnIxK3paasdfasdfdfdfdswereiY0c4VVpZWEdOVWF6OD0K
     ```
 * Save the response to a file in [your Windows user home directory]\.kube (default Kubernetes cluster should be saved in a file named "config")
-* Edit the "server: https://[ip address]:16443" in the file to use the IP address of the VM (e.g., 10.1.1.6).
-MicroK8s configures Kubernetes to use the IP address of the network adapter that has the default route, which in this case, the adapter connected to VirtualBox NAT.
+* MicroK8s configures Kubernetes to use the IP address of the network adapter that has the default route, which in this case, the adapter connected to VirtualBox NAT
+* Edit the "server: https://[ip address]:16443" line in the file to use the IP address of the VM (e.g., 10.1.1.6).